-- 2. Starting Setup.
+2. Starting Setup.
 The Welcome page informs that the application is being installed.
-Click the Next button to continue. - 3.
-Confirm License Agreement.
+Click the Next button to continue.

+- 3. Confirm License Agreement.
 The License Agreement page displays the Paragon License Agreement.
 Read the agreement and then select the appropriate option to accept.
 If you do not agree with any conditions stated there, the installation process will be interrupted.
 By clicking the Print button, the License Agreement may also be printed out. - 4.
+Provide Registration Information.
+On the Registration page you are to provide your product key and serial number - 5.
 Provide Customer Information.
 On the Customer Information page you are to provide the standard information, i.e. a user name and an organization.
-Besides you need to decide whether to make the program available for all users of this computer (if several) or only for the current one. - 5.
+Besides you need to decide whether to make the program available for all users of this computer (if several) or only for the current one. - 6.
 Select an Installation Folder.
 The Destination Folder page allows you to choose a folder where the program will be installed.
-By default, the installation folder will be created as: - C:\Program Files\Paragon Software\Paragon Disk Wiper 10.
+By default, the installation folder will be created as: - C:\Program Files\Paragon\Paragon Disk Wiper 11.
 To select another folder, click the Change... button.
 After you have selected the required folder, click the Next button to continue.